person writing bucket list on book

 • In Europe: your French license is sufficient.

-• Outside Europe: an international driver's license is often required.
-Since obtaining it can take a long time (sometimes more than 6 months), plan ahead as much as possible.
+• Outside Europe: an international driving permit is often required.
+As the processing times can be very long (sometimes more than 6 months), plan ahead as much as possible.

-👉 Free request on ANTS – International License.
+πŸ‘‰ Free request at ANTS – International license.

-Tip: if you are pressed for time, have your license translated by a sworn translator.
+Tip: if you are pressed for time, have your license translated by a certified translator.

-The Ariadne Thread, established by the Ministry of Europe and Foreign Affairs, is a free service that allows you to:
+The Bread Crumb, set up by the Ministry of Europe and Foreign Affairs, is a free service that allows you to:

 • Facilitate contact with you or your loved ones in case of a crisis.